f1v/f1v-blog/src/content/setting-up-a-repo/index.md

 ![](./9-eslint-sanity-check.png)

-If you have successfully set up eslint with the VsCode eslint extension, there should be highlighting available to warn you of syntax errors.
+If you have successfully set up eslint with the VSCode eslint extension, there should be highlighting available to warn you of syntax errors.

 #### Adding eslint rules